-If the company's performance ranks at the 50th percentile or higher compared to the S&P 500 index, participants will receive a minimum of one share for each restricted stock unit.
-If our performance exceeds the 50th percentile compared to the S&P 500 Utilities Index, participants have the opportunity to earn up to two shares for each restricted stock unit.
+If the company's performance is at or above the total shareholder return of the market-capitalization-weighted S&P 500 index, participants will receive a minimum of one share for each restricted stock unit.
+If our performance exceeds the 50th percentile compared to the S&P 500 Utilities Index, participants have the opportunity to earn up to two shares for each restricted stock unit and participants may earn a partial share for performance between the 30th and 50th percentiles.
+As discussed under "Managing Risk in Compensation Plans - What riskmitigation features are used in our compensation program?" our payout scale begins at zero for threshold performance.
+In contrast, many of our peers pay 25 percent or 50 percent for threshold performance.